Alogliptin benzoate

 Efficacy

-No sex-specific efficacy data
+No sex differences in efficacy data

 Posology

-No sex-specific posology data
+No sex differences in posology data

 Potential Side Effects